pljson/pljson/json_list_body.typ

     end if;
   end;

-  member procedure to_clob(buf in out nocopy clob, spaces boolean default false) as begin
+  member procedure to_clob(self in json_list, buf in out nocopy clob, spaces boolean default false) as begin
     if(spaces is null) then
       json_printer.pretty_print_list(self, false, buf);